parsasafaie/SLPM/ARCHITECTURE.md

 ## Updates and install by name

-Both are Advanced Mode features and are refused with 403 in Simple Mode, for the same reason as the package list: working on the repository database is a system-level act the simple view stays out of.
+Updates are a both-modes feature: an update brings installed items to their newest version and never removes anything, so the simple view is not kept out of it the way it is from the package database.
+Install by name works on the repository database and remains Advanced Mode only, refused with 403 in Simple Mode.

 - `GET /api/updates` is read-only and reports, per manager, what can be updated: apt gives an exact list from a dry run, Flatpak and Snap give the applications that have a newer version or revision.
+Each snap item also carries a `running` flag from a single `/proc` scan that maps every readable process to its executable path, so the page can mark snaps that still have live processes.
 The manager detection flags come along so the page can explain a manager that is not installed.
 - `POST /api/updates/run` takes a manager and a step. `refresh` (apt only) updates the package lists; `update` runs the manager's update.
+With a `name` it updates one item instead of the whole manager (for apt, pinned to the exact version the list showed); the name must pass the manager's shape check before any command is built.
 Every run goes through the same install lock and job state as an installation.
+- A failed run reports the tail of the tool's output — the last few lines, capped in length — rather than a single line, so the browser can show the explanatory error the tool printed instead of a bare list of process ids.
 - `GET /api/apt/search` searches the apt repositories by name for the install-by-name box on the Apps page.
 - `POST /api/packages/install` installs a package by its repository name through one of the three managers.
 The name must pass the manager's shape check before the privileged command is built.